j450h1/calendar-notes/Flask/Flask_Learning_Path.md

 		* [Example 2]
 		* [Example 3]

+* **Other Materials**: Udacity & Twitter University teaches the very basic, but there seems to be a lot more beyond templates, static resources, and databases, such as login, search, Ajax, internationalization/localization...etc.
+You can learn more from [The Flask Mega-Tutorial].

 * **Deploying our web application**:
 	* Twitter University's Deploy Flask at Twitter is a great video, which tells you how to do it the Twitter way, and it teaches things like `pants`, `pex`, `packer`, `aurora`, and `mesos`.
 		* You use `pants` to manage dependencies and build a `.pex` file